Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 Your Azure resources:
 ![Azure resources](./media/1-webapp.PNG)

-> [!NOTE]
-> More information on the underlying Web App Architecture can be found [**here in this MSDN magazine article**](https://msdn.microsoft.com/en-us/magazine/mt793270.aspx) - published by Yochay and Stefan of the Web App Suite product group.
+> **Note:** More information on the underlying Web App Architecture can be found [**here in this MSDN magazine article**](https://msdn.microsoft.com/en-us/magazine/mt793270.aspx) - published by Yochay and Stefan of the Web App Suite product group.
 The article describes some considerations for scaling and exactly how the inbound and outbound IP addressing work.

 ### **2. Back on the desktop, open VS and create two new ASP NET Core projects.**